Umuzi-org/ACN-syllabus/content/projects/katas/level-1/_index.md

 ## Note to web devs

 Please don't submit any HTML or CSS.
 Please don't use `document.write`.
 We are interested in seeing how you implement these algorithms.
-Use `console.log`
+Use `console.log` if you are asked to print things.

 ## What does success look like